- Helps remove grass, mud, grease, and more

 Had high hopes for this but very disappointing.
 It isn't even fading most food, outdoor dirt stains on my toddler's clothes.
 I'm also not a fan of the gel brush, prefer a spray.
 The scent smells like a mixture of men's cologne and an herbal pine forest type smell.
 It's not unpleasant, just not the scent I want my 2 year old daughter's clothing to have.
 Won't repurchase.

-Helen: about a year ago
+Helen: more than a year ago

 I'm amazed at how well this works!
 I usually scrub at the stains a bit and then just throw the item in the wash and the stain comes right out.
 My only disappointment is that it's not safe to use on wool and I actually bought it to use on wool and other delicates.
 Thankfully it works well on my regular laundry and I've already repurchased it.